HebiRobotics/HEBI-ROS-DEPRECATED/example_nodes/src/Rosie_Demo/README.md

 After installing the necessary Intel Realsense drivers and ROS packages, compile via `catkin_make` in your ROS workspace (~/rosie_workspace if you have followed the installation instructions above).

-# Configuring the robot

-If you have not yet run the demo on this robot, or the control gains may have been changed since you last ran the program, open the Scope diagnostic program.
-First, select the three wheel modules in the left pane (they should be in order, 1-3).
-Then go to the "gains" tab, ensure the "persist sends" toggle is turned on, and then click the "send file" button.
-Select the `rosie_wheel_gains.xml` file from the ROSie source directory, and click "ok" to configure these modules.

-Next, select the remaining Rosie modules (base, elbow, shoulder, spool, wrist1, wrist2, and wrist3), and click the "send file" button again.
-This time, select the `rosie_arm_gains.xml` file from the ROSie source directory, and click "ok" to configure these modules.

 # Color calibration for object detection

 **Color detection thresholds should be tuned for each object that is being recognized each time the lighting conditions change significantly**